zhougroup-uic/FMAP/README.md

 # FMAPS(q)

 FMAPS(q) is a code for calculating the structure factor, S(q), of a protein solution, by extending our fast Fourier transform-based modeling of atomistic protein-protein interactions (FMAP) approach.
 It takes the potential of mean force W(R) along the center-center distance of a pair of protein molecules and the protein diameter d as input.
-Both W(R) and d can be obtained from our [FMAPB2 web server](https://pipe.rcc.fsu.edu/fmapb2/)
+Both W(R) and d can be obtained from our [FMAPB2 web server](https://pipe.rcc.fsu.edu/fmapb2/).

+We have implemented FMAPS(q) into a [FMAPSq web server](https://zhougroup-uic.github.io/FMAPSq/).
 The fmapsq.js file is a stand-alone versions of FMAPS(q) for using in command line.